Chuset21/Interactive-COVID-19-App/README.md

 # Interactive COVID-19 App

-A group project made with the help of 3 colleagues with the goal of building an interactive visualization of a dataset of COVID-19 cases by geographic area.
+A group project made with the help of 3 college colleagues in Processing, a Java based language which provides a free graphical library.
+**Goal of project**: Building an interactive visualization of a dataset of COVID-19 cases by geographic area.

 ## Installing dependencies